dashakash86/how-consumers-buy/README.md

 # how-consumers-buy
-Data import, transformation, wrangling, and analysis to help a major retail chain understand their customers better
+Data import, transformation, wrangling, and analysis (using R-studio) to help a major retail chain understand their customers better